amalpillai05/AFAME-Sales-Data-Analysis/README.md

 5. Customer Insights: Utilize sales data to gain insights into customer behavior, preferences, and satisfaction levels, informing customer-centric strategies and initiatives.

 By addressing these key findings and recommendations, the company can optimize sales performance, drive revenue growth, and enhance overall business success.

+# ACKNOWLEDGEMENTS
+Special thanks to AFAME TECHNOLOGIES for providing the Sales dataset used in this analysis.